ds-repos/ds-base/README.md

 # bsdstep
 GNUstep build wrapper for FreeBSD

+This is an experimental project intended for developers at this time.

 ## Overview

 The `bsdstep` project aims to build GNUstep on FreeBSD, providing a platform with a modern look and feel inspired by macOS.
 It includes optimizations and customization for a seamless user experience.